 There are a variety of accessories that may enhance your experience with hearing aids.
 You can pick and choose which accessories you want depending on your preferences.
-Some accessories are complementary when you purchase hearing aids.
+Some accessories are complimentary when you purchase hearing aids.
 You may also choose not to get any accessories.

 If you’re new to hearing aids and don’t know what kind of accessories you can choose, here is a quick list of the most common types: